Traces

 ## Traces and Sessions

 When your application provides a `session_id` with its telemetry, Latitude groups related traces into sessions.
-You can filter traces by session ID to see the full conversation history, or navigate to the Sessions page for a session-focused view.
+You can filter traces by session ID to see the full conversation history, or switch to the Sessions tab on the Traces page for a session-focused view.

 ## Next Steps